WolvenKit/WolvenKit/docs/contributing/pull-requests.md

 Pull requests should follow the [code of conduct](../CODE_OF_CONDUCT) as well as the [developer guide](../DEVELOPER%20GUIDE).

 **Change scope** <br>
-Each pull request should be limited to a reasonably small set of coherent changes.
-If changes depend on each other a [stacked pull requests](https://docs.github.com/en/pull-requests/how-tos/stacked-pull-requests) can be used. <br>
+Each pull request should be limited to changes that fall within a well-defined scope.
+Whenever feasible, use multiple smaller PRs rather than one larger PR.
+[Stacked pull requests](https://docs.github.com/en/pull-requests/how-tos/stacked-pull-requests) may be used to group related changes.<br>

-Pull requests addressing a small scope are faster and easier to review and ensure unrelated changes don't block each other.
-The impact of this scales with change size.
+Nonetheless, a PR that meets all the acceptance criteria (tests, improves code quality, etc.) should not be rejected solely on the basis of size or difficulty of review.

 **Functionality** <br>
 Pull requests or pull request stacks should contain complete changes that address the entire issue they are solving and should not introduce any new issues.
 If the changes in a pull request uncover or exaggerate an exisitng issue it should be resolved as part of the pull request or pull request stack.